llvm/llvm-project/lld/docs/ELF/linker_script.rst

     .rodata { *(.rodata) CLASS(c) (*.rodata.later) }
   }

-Input sections that are assigned to a class cannot be matched by later wildcards, just as if they had been assigned to an earlier output section.
+Input sections that are assigned to a class are not matched by later patterns, just as if they had been assigned to an earlier output section.
 If a class is referenced in multiple output sections, when a memory region would overflow, the linker spills input sections from a reference to later references rather than failing the link.

 Classes cannot reference other classes; an input section is assigned to at most one class.